Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Round fold maps on spheres and bundles over standard spheres

 \begin{Thm}[\cite{kitazawa}] There exist homotopy spheres that are homeomorphic but not diffeomorphic to $S^7$ and they admit $C^{\infty}$ trivial round fold maps into ${\mathbb{R}}^4$ whose singular sets consist of $2$ connected components.
-The $7$-dimensional standard sphere $S^7$, which admits the structure of a linear $S^3$-bundle over $S^4$, also admits such a map. \end{Thm}
+The $7$-dimensional standard sphere $S^7$, which is the total space of a linear $S^3$-bundle over $S^4$, also admits such a map. \end{Thm}

 \begin{Rem} If there exists a special generic map from a homotopy sphere homeomorphic to $S^7$ into ${\mathbb{R}}^4$, then the homotopy sphere is diffeomorphic to $S^7$ from Example \ref{ex:1} (\ref{ex:1.3}).
 This means that we cannot reduce the numbers of connected components of the singular sets of round fold maps in Theorem \ref{thm:2} for homotopy spheres not diffeomorphic to $S^7$. \end{Rem}